Peter Warrick: 2000 NFL draft

 Although Warrick had been projected as the first overall pick in the 2000 NFL draft, a disappointing 40-yard dash time under adverse conditions during a workout hurt his standing.
 The Dillard's incident also lowered his stock for some NFL teams.
 However, he was selected fourth overall by the Cincinnati Bengals.

 Cincinnati Bengals

-In his first three seasons with the Bengals, Warrick never gained more than 667 receiving yards.
 In 2003, Warrick caught a career-high 79 passes for 819 yards and seven touchdowns while gaining 143 rushing yards and adding another 273 yards and a touchdown returning punts.

 Warrick missed most of the 2004 season with an injury, and receiver T. J. Houshmandzadeh, a seventh-round pick in the 2001 draft, replaced him at the #2 receiver spot and had the best season of his career.
 Warrick was released by the Bengals before the start of the 2005 season.

 Seattle Seahawks

 Warrick signed with the Seattle Seahawks.
 In his first season with Seattle, Warrick was used infrequently in the starting lineup.
 He finished the season with 11 catches for 180 yards, one carry for five yards and six punt returns for 29 yards.
 However, for most of the postseason and in Super Bowl XL, Warrick served as the team's starting punt returner.
 His 12-yard punt return in the first quarter of the Super Bowl helped set up the Seahawks' first points of the game.
 He later had a 34-yard return that was negated by a penalty.
 He finished Super Bowl XL with four punt returns for 27 yards.

 On September 2, 2006, Warrick was cut by the Seahawks after the preseason.
 The New York Giants gave him a workout on November 13, and the Bengals also did so later in the year, but both teams declined to offer him a contract.